 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers prior to camp.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.

 Check-in takes place at 5:00pm on Sunday.
-There will be a camp orientation meeting at 5:30pm and parents are welcome to join their campers for this meeting.
+There will be a camp orientation meeting following check-in and parents are welcome to join their campers for this meeting.
 A detailed schedule for the week will be provided at that time.